Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: Concluding remarks and outlook

 The processes of polarization switching by external electric field are studied in detail.
 MPHTZ behaves like a classical uniaxial AFE: the field-induced net polarization is confined to this axis, and the classical switching with double $P$-$E$ hysteresis loops is observed \cite{Horiuchi:2023}.
-APHTZ, a canted FE, is different: flipping one of sublattice polarizations by 180$^\circ$ by the transverse field, perpendicular to the axis of spontaneous polarization, leads to a 90$^\circ$ rotation of the net polarization.
-In addition to the single FE loop observed \cite{Horiuchi:2023} for the longitudinal field applied along the $a$ axis, one should also observe a double loop for the transverse field applied along the $b$ axis.
+APHTZ, a canted FE, is different: it behaves like a ferroelectric, when spontaneous or associated with the longitudinal field $E_a$ applied along the $a$ axis characteristics are concerned, and like an antiferroelectric, when associated with transverse field $E_b$, perpendicular to the axis of spontaneous polarization, characteristics are concerned.
+Flipping one of sublattice polarizations by 180$^\circ$ by the transverse field leads to a 90$^\circ$ rotation of the net polarization.
+In addition to the single FE loop observed \cite{Horiuchi:2023} for the longitudinal field $E_a$, one should also observe a double loop for the transverse field $E_b$.
 To investigate the effect of changing the external field direction, i.e. combining the longitudinal $E_a$ and transverse $E_b$ bias fields, on the polarization rotation in APHTZ could be particularly interesting.

 MPHTZ crystals may also present an academically interesting case as far as the electrocaloric effect in them is concerned.
 Commonly, in FEs it is positive, $dT/dE>0$, whereas in AFEs it can be negative, $dT/dE<0$, or positive in different field or temperature domains \cite{grunebohm:18,Moina:2023}.
 It would be interesting to determine the sign of the electrocaloric effect in MPHTZ, where the FE ordering along the $a$ axis coexists with the AFE ordering along the $b$ axis, and the situation can be reversed by the field $E_b$.